Vuciy/provider-directory/README.md

     Areas for Future Enhancement
+        When querying data, only index the fields needed on the frontend to improve loading time.
+        Use caching systems like Redis to improve performance and reduce loading time.
-        When querying data, only index the fields needed on the frontend to improve loading time Add ARIA attributes (e.g., aria-current="page" for active links, aria-disabled="true" for disabled links) to improve screen reader support.
+        Add ARIA attributes (e.g., aria-current="page" for active links, aria-disabled="true" for disabled links) to improve screen reader support.
         Ensure keyboard navigation is fully supported, particularly for the Link component, by adding focus states and tabindex where needed.
         For large datasets with many links, consider implementing lazy loading or virtual scrolling for the CategoriesList component to render only visible links, reducing initial DOM load.